samjones00/docs/docs/_documentation/Your-first-webservice-explained.md

 }
 ```

 The above service can be called with **Any** HTTP Verb (e.g. GET, POST,..) from any endpoint or format (e.g. JSON, XML, etc).
-You can also choose to handle a specific Verb by changing the method name to suit, e.g. here's how to limit the Service to only handle HTTP **GET** requests:
+You can also choose to handle a specific Verb by changing the method name to suit.

+E.g. you can limit the Service to only handle HTTP **GET** requests by using the `Get` method:

 ```csharp
 public class HelloService : Service